rr/rr/README.md

 RR is designed and tested to work against the following Ruby versions:

+* 2.4
-* 2.1
+* 2.5
-* 2.2
+* 2.6
-* 2.3
+* 2.7
 * JRuby 1.7.4

 as well as the following test frameworks:

+* Test::Unit via [test-unit-rr](https://test-unit.github.io/#test-unit-rr)
 * RSpec 2
-* Test::Unit via [test-unit-rr](https://test-unit.github.io/#test-unit-rr)
 * MiniTest 4
 * Minitest 5

-and the following Rails versions:

-* Rails 4

 ## Help!

-If you have a question or are having trouble, simply [post it as an issue](http://github.com/rr/rr/issues) and I'll respond as soon as I can.
+If you have a question or are having trouble, simply [post it as an issue](https://github.com/rr/rr/issues) and I'll respond as soon as I can.

 ## Contributing

 Want to contribute a bug fix or new feature to RR?
 Great!
 Follow these steps:

-1. Make sure you have Ruby 2.0.0-p195 installed (this is the primary Ruby version that RR targets).
+1. Make sure you have a recent Ruby (check the compatibility table above).
 2. Clone the repo (you probably knew that already).
 3. Make a new branch off of `master` with a descriptive name.
 4. Work on your patch.